Tong Wang

 Article - The network structure and eco-evolutionary dynamics of CRISPR-induced immune diversification

-Shai Pilosof, Sergio A. Alcala-Corona, Tong Wang, Ted Kim, Sergei Maslov, Rachel Whitaker, and Mercedes Pascual, Nature Ecology and Evolution, 2020
+Shai Pilosof, Sergio A. Alcala-Corona, Tong Wang, Ted Kim, Sergei Maslov, Rachel Whitaker, Mercedes Pascual, Nature Ecology and Evolution, 2020

 October 2020